-In this article we’ll discuss about the “camera lens flare” and how to deal with it?
-How often, when you come home after a long photography session and look through the captured photos, you realize that half of the material will go to the trash can, because they got unwanted lens flare or glare?
-But don’t worry, you can turn these kinds of defects in a photograph as an artistic effect.
+In this article, we’ll discuss the “camera lens flare” and how to deal with it?
+How often, when you come home after a long photography session and look through the captured photos, you realize that half of the material will go to the trash can because they got unwanted lens flare or glare?
+But don’t worry, you can turn these defects into a photograph as an artistic effect.

 What is Lens Flare?

-Lens flare is an optical defect that occurs when non-imaging light enters the optical circuitry of the lens and reaches to the camera’s sensor.
-In the photograph, they appear as circles or polygons, the number of sides of which depends on the number of aperture blades in the lens.
+Lens flare is an optical defect that occurs when non-imaging light enters the optical circuitry of the lens and reaches the camera’s sensor.
+In the photograph, flares appear as circles or polygons; the number of sides of flares depends on the number of aperture blades in the lens.
 These defects can significantly reduce the overall contrast and sharpness of a photograph.

-Typically, lens flare in photographs (in the form of light spots or bright dots) appears due to bright rays of light that hit the camera lens at a certain angle.
-To prevent such occurrences, lenses are equipped with hoods that protect the multi-glass optics of the camera from light from the sun or other light sources located outside the frame.
+Typically, lens flare in photographs (in form of light spots or bright dots) appears due to bright rays of light that hit the camera lens at a certain angle.
+The lenses are equipped with hoods to prevent such occurrences.
+Hoods protect the multi-glass optics of the camera from light from the sun or other light sources located outside the frame.

 Reasons for The Appearance

 A camera lens is a complex optical system.
-The number of lenses in complex lenses can reach 12-15.
-In order to get rid of aberrations as much as possible, the lenses are given a complex curvature.
-This operation is performed on special machines, after which the lenses are ground, polished, and an antireflection coating is applied to them.
+The number of lenses in complex lenses can reach up to 12-15.
+The lenses are given a complex curvature to get rid of aberrations as much as possible.
+This operation is performed on particular machines, after which the lenses are ground, polished, and an anti-reflection coating is applied to them.
 When shooting, a ray of light passing through such a system is repeatedly refracted and reflected.
 Such a “secondary” reflection of light, falling on the photosensitive element of the camera, appears as a flare.

-Depending on various factors, they may look like this:
+Depending on various factors, lens flares may look like this:

 - Light spots;